Climate crisis core facts

-The IPCC rapport describes the enormous difference between 1.5 and 2 degrees global warming.
+The UN IPCC rapport 2018 describes the enormous difference between 1.5°C and 2°C global warming.
 As the average global temperature increases, so does the risk of triggering so called tipping points, which will cause the earth to move from self-regulating to self-heating.

 UN Environments Emissions Gap Report 2017: “The overarching conclusions of the report are that there is an urgent need for accelerated short-term action and enhanced longer-term national ambition, if the goals of the Paris Agreement are to remain achievable” (s. xiv).

 Climate equity means that countries who have historically generated a lot of greenhouse gases should reduce their emissions at a quicker rate than countries who have not.
 It also entails that countries who can reduce emissions faster than others, should do so.
-This is included in article 2.2 of the Paris agreement
+This is included in article 2.2 of the Paris agreement.
+Learn more

 We can not rely on technologies that do not yet exist at scale, nor ones who hold future generations responsible for resolving this mess.
 We take responsibility and act for quick emission reductions now.
-Watch professor Kevin Anderson explain the problem with negative emissions technologies in this video (33 minutes in) and in this article.
+Watch professor Kevin Anderson explain the problem with negative emissions technologies in this video (33 mins in) and in this article.